People > Our People > Conrad and Catharina Weber

 Conrad and Catharina Weber

-Conrad and Catharina would become parents to eight children: Nicholas ("Nick") born on November 11, 1883, Catharina Christina born on May 15, 1884, Johann Georg born on February 9, 1885, Catharina Elizabeth born on August 20, 1887, Anna Elizabeth born on April 10, 1889, Elizabeth born on June 23, 1891, Conrad born on December 22, 1893 and Catherina Maria born on April 4, 1896.
+Conrad and Catharina would become parents to eight children: Nicholas ("Nick"), born on November 11, 1883; Catharina Christina born on May 15, 1884; Johann Georg born on February 9, 1885; Catharina Elizabeth, born on August 20, 1887, Anna Elizabeth born on April 10, 1889, Elizabeth born on June 23, 1891, Conrad born on December 22, 1893, and Catherina Maria born on April 4, 1896.

-Like many families in Norka, the Weber's wove sarpinka cloth (similar to gingham) on looms at home and sold it in the city of Saratov.
+Like many families in Norka, the Webers wove sarpinka cloth (similar to gingham) on looms at home and sold it in the city of Saratov.

-Conrad and Catharina, along with their daugther Catharina Maria, and son Nicholas immigrated to North America in 1913.
-Nicholas traveled with his wife Christina (nee Weber) and sons Phillip, John and Conrad.
-On the journey to America, Christina gave birth to another child and Nicholas helped deliver the baby.
+Conrad and Catharina, their daughter Catharina Maria, and son Nicholas immigrated to North America in 1913.
+Nicholas traveled with his wife Christina (nee Weber) and sons Phillip, John, and Conrad.
+Christina gave birth to another child on the journey to America, and Nicholas helped deliver the baby.

-Conrad and Catharina, along with their daugther Catharina Maria, and son Nicholas immigrated to North America in 1913.
-Nicholas traveled with his wife Christina (nee Weber) and sons Phillip, John and Conrad.
-On the journey to America, Christina gave birth to another child and Nicholas helped deliver the baby.
+Conrad and Catharina, their daughter Catharina Maria, and son Nicholas immigrated to North America in 1913.
+Nicholas traveled with his wife Christina (nee Weber) and sons Phillip, John, and Conrad.
+Christina gave birth to another child on the journey to America, and Nicholas helped deliver the baby.

 Photograph of the Conrad and Catharina Weber family taken in Norka, Russia about 1909.